KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

 This version provides the `vk_icdEnumerateAdapterPhysicalDevices` function defined earlier in this document.

-#### Loader Version 5 Interface Requirements
+#### Loader and Driver Interface Version 5 Requirements

-Version 5 of the loader/driver interface has no changes to the actual interface.
+This interface version has no changes to the actual interface.
 If the loader requests interface version 5 or greater, it is simply an indication to drivers that the loader is now evaluating whether the API Version info passed into vkCreateInstance is a valid version for the loader.